What Is ISO 14001 Certification?

 When a company becomes ISO 14001 certified, it means:

-Legal and regulatory obligations are identified and managed
+Legal and regulatory obligations are identified and tracked

 An accredited certification body has verified conformity